dsuh93/Rails-2-Study-guide/study_guide.rb/rails_olympics.md

 ### Given a code snippet of an incoming HTTP Request, identify what will be accessible in the `params` hash based on the request.

 ### Identify and explain the why we use strong parameters in Rails Controllers.
+(2 main reasons)
 - If we try passing params from a client's request into the application controller action without any restrictions, then it puts our data at risk to unwanted changes.
 - We use `strong params` to restrict which attributes a user can assign.
 The `#params` hash has some built-in methods to passlist certain attributes for mass assignment:
 ```Ruby